Laidout/laidout/deb/HOWTOMAKEDEB.md

 	make sure the Quick Key References in QUICKREF.html are current (make quickref).

-	make sure configure defaults to 'prefix=/usr/local/'.
-This is what should be in a source tarball
+	make sure configure defaults to 'prefix=/usr/local/' (this should already be default).
+This is what should be in a source tarball.

 	Make sure all examples have the correct version number, and actually load correctly